 Cardiac diseaseFentanyl may produce bradycardia.
-Fentanyl should therefore be administered with caution to patients with bradyarrhythmias.
-Opioids may cause hypotonia, especially in patients with hypovolaemia.
-Instanyl should therefore be used with caution in patients with hypotonia and/or hypovolaemia.
+Fentanyl should therefore be used with caution in patients with previous or pre-existing bradyarrhythmias.
+Opioids may cause hypotension, especially in patients with hypovolaemia.
+Instanyl should therefore be used with caution in patients with hypotension and/or hypovolaemia.

-Nasal conditionsIf the patient experience recurrent episodes of epistaxis or nasal discomfort while taking Instanyl, an alternative administration form for treatment of breakthrough pain should be considered.
+Nasal conditionsIf the patient experiences recurrent episodes of epistaxis or nasal discomfort while taking Instanyl, an alternative administration form for treatment of breakthrough pain should be considered.